rgdotta/restful-API-template/README.md

 ![](image.png)

-Install dependencies using sudo npm i inside the terminal.
+- Install dependencies using sudo npm i.
-Change the schema info, collection calls, params, body parser requests, and other database references in the code.
+- Change the schema info, collection calls, params, body parser requests, and other database references in the code.
-Create your API.
+- Create your API.